Obsessive-compulsive disorder (OCD) is an

 OCD is tailored to meet your particular needs.

-Examples of therapies used to treat OCD include: Exposure and response prevention—involves gradually confronting the feared object or obsession without giving into the compulsive ritual linked to itAversion therapy—involves using a painful stimulus to prevent OCD behaviorThought switching—involves learning to replace negative thoughts with positive thoughtsFlooding—involves being exposed to an object that causes OCD behaviorImplosion therapy—involves being repeatedly exposed to an object that causes fearThought stopping—involves learning how to stop negative thoughts
+Examples of therapies used to treat OCD include: Exposure and response prevention—involves gradually confronting the problem object or obsession without giving into the compulsive ritual linked to itAversion therapy—involves using a painful stimulus to prevent OCD behaviorThought switching—involves learning to replace negative thoughts with positive thoughtsFlooding—involves being exposed to an object that causes OCD behaviorImplosion therapy—involves being repeatedly exposed to an object that causes fearThought stopping—involves learning how to stop negative thoughts

 There are no guidelines for preventing OCD because the cause is not known.
 However, early intervention may be helpful.